Life, and recovery, are multi-leveled dynamics. There

 malevolent, treacherous, and powerful expression.

-to the "critical parent" voice within that is telling me that I am a failure
+power to the "critical parent" voice within that is telling me that I am

-- then I can get stuck in a very painful place where I am shaming myself
+a failure - then I can get stuck in a very painful place where I am shaming

-for being me.
-In this dynamic I am being the victim of myself and
+myself for being me.
+In this dynamic I am being the victim of myself

-also being my own perpetrator - and the next step is to rescue myself by
+and also being my own perpetrator - and the next step is to rescue myself

 An innocent little child

-the shame and pain of being imperfect.
-It all goes back to a little
+survive the shame and pain of being imperfect.
+It all goes back to

-child who was terrified of his own father and could not count on his mother
+a little child who was terrified of his own father and could not count

-to defend him from his father.
-The little child whose higher powers
+on his mother to defend him from his father.
+The little child whose

-were wounded and were reacting to life out of their fear and shame.
+higher powers were wounded and were reacting to life out of their fear

 trauma.

-the result of the emotional experience of a little child.
-That child
+are the result of the emotional experience of a little child.
+That

-deserves, and needs, compassion - not judgment and shame.
-When we
+child deserves, and needs, compassion - not judgment and shame.

-judge ourselves we are abusing that little child inside of us.
 When

+we judge ourselves we are abusing that little child inside of us.

-we are impatient with ourselves, we are dragging that child behind us as
+When we are impatient with ourselves, we are dragging that child behind

-we run to get "there" - to the outcome, the destination that will
+us as we run to get "there" - to the outcome, the destination that

-for a walk on the beach with a 4 year old child.
-She asked something
+going for a walk on the beach with a 4 year old child.
+She asked

 We have spent our lives either dragging the child along, or running